edstott/EE2Project/doc/accelerator-guide.md

 ### Building the Starter Project

 1. Install [Vivado 2023.2](https://www.xilinx.com/support/download.html)
-2. [Download](https://imperiallondon-my.sharepoint.com/:u:/g/personal/estott_ic_ac_uk/ET92KD1aUgpNvWLN8UcPsKwBkc7whPVdenlb7QPyes7HkA?e=bQZwQQ) and unzip the Vivado project.
-Open the project in Vivado 2023.2
+2. Clone this repository onto your computer
+3. Run the build script that generates the project
+   1. Start Vivado 2023.2
+   2. Go to Window→TCL Console
+   3. In the console, type `cd <repository path>/maths-accelerator/overlay`.
+You will need to use a Unix-style path with `/` instead of `\`
+   4. Enter the command `./source base.tcl`
+4. The script generates a Vivado project in \<repository path\>/maths-accelerator/overlay/base.
+Open it in Vivado
-3. Generate the block design with IP Integrator.
+5. Generate the block design with IP Integrator.
 This converts the block design to Verilog netlists and creates the hardware handoff file `.hwh` with information about the bus structure and address map for the operating system.

 ![Generate Block Design](IP-integrator.png)

-4. Implement the FPGA bitstream.
+6. Implement the FPGA bitstream.
 Vivado will ask to synthesise and implement the design as well.
 This process creates a bitstream `.bit` file that configures the programmable logic on the FPGA

 ![Generate Bitstream](generate-bitstream.png)

-5. Find the files and copy them to the user home directory (`/user/xilinx/`) on the Pynq.
+7. Find the output files and copy them to the user home directory /user/xilinx on the Pynq.
 Rename them so the files have the same name (keep the `.hwh` and `.bit` extensions).
 I recommend adding a revision number that you increment each time so you can be sure you are running the latest implementation.
 You can copy files to the Pynq with `scp` or drag and drop when you have a terminal open in MobaXterm

    1. The `.hwh` file is in `base.gen/sources_1/bd/base/hw_handoff`
    2. The `.bit` file is in `base.runs/impl_1`

+> [!NOTE]
+> The build script copies the HDL source files from the src directory in the repository into the generated project structure.
+That means any changes to the files won't propagate to the FPGA design.
+Instead, you should edit the source files in the project structure - you can open them from the sources list in Vivado.

 ### Simulating the Image Generator